seqscope/cartloader/docs/reference/upload_zenodo.md

 ## Overview

-Use `upload_zenodo` to publish CartLoader outputs — including PMTiles, decoded spatial factors, and the catalog — to a Zenodo deposition, either an existing one or a newly created draft.
+Use `upload_zenodo` to publish `CartLoader` outputs — including PMTiles, decoded spatial factors, and the catalog — to a Zenodo deposition, either an existing one or a newly created draft.

+---
+## Action

+Upload selected files to a Zenodo deposition (existing or new) using `all`, `catalog`, or `files` selection modes.

+---
 ## Requirements

 - A completed run of [`run_cartload2`](./run_cartload2.md), which produces: